Discover the Festival Murals & Artists

 About the Artist

-A graffiti writer and visual artist based in Kuala Lumpur, Jefr has been honing his skills since early 2012.
+A graffiti and visual artist based in Kuala Lumpur, Jefr has been honing his skills since early 2012.
 Like most graffiti writers, he is self-taught.
 Jefr started to dive deeper into graffiti by marking his tags and throwies all over the city using any medium available, from paint markers to spray paint and home-made ink.
 Over time, he found his own style, incorporating both letters and characters into his work.

 Sponsored by: Tiger Beer